new indoor tables - Bribar Table Tennis - ExBulletin

 Simply one of the best table tennis tables for school or leisure.

 As with all JOOLA tables, the surface lacquer finish and the sturdy 19 mm wood composite surface ensure a consistent ball bounce.
-The solid powder-coated metal base with adjustable leg levellers and good quality rubber wheels ensure a long life.
+The solid powder-coated metal base with adjustable legs and good quality rubber wheels ensure a long life.

-Separate folding halves allow for solo play mode and compact storage – with double locks and 4 lockable castors per half, there is safety when moving and storing.
+Separate folding halves allow for solo play mode and compact storage – with double locks and 4 lockable casters per half, there is safety when moving and storing.

-The Transport table is easy to assemble and is available in blue and green.
+The Transport table is easy to assemble and available in blue and green.

 The ‘go-to’ table for serious table tennis action.